julian-rose/FreeRTOS-for-Agon/README.md

 A second Beta demo is found in ./FreeRTOSv202212.01-LTS/FreeRTOS/Demo/Beta/DemoDEV/.
 This demonstrates the DEV API capabilities.
 Currently that is the full GPIO, UART and SPI APIS, together with the I2C Single-Master role API.
-DEV I2C Multi- Master role remains in development, and requires peer-Agon testing.
+DEV I2C Multi-Master with Slave role is provided for, and test programs exist, but unfortunately isn't working with Agon Light2; see the detailed writeup in ./FreeRTOSv202212.01-LTS/FreeRTOS/Docs/DEV API - Extension Interface and MOS analysis.

 <h5>Bosch BMP280 barometer bad batch?</h5>
 Note testing DEV SPI revealed a Bosch BMP280 barometer mfg#CFC-KU mounted on